Path of a Custody and Visitation case in New York Family Court

 If the parties cannot agree on a resolution, the final option is to have a judge make the decision for them.
 This is not preferable for several reasons.
 If the parties are willing to work out their own agreement, they can pick whatever terms they are comfortable with.
 The judge, however, will likely set forth a very basic Order which does not take into account the specific and individual needs or desires of the parties.
 Further, the judge barely knows anything about the parties.
 Instead, the judge will listen to the testimony, and make a decision that will impact the lives of the parties and children, after only seeing a snap shot of the family.
 A judge cannot possibly learn everything that makes a family special or unique through witness testimony alone.

-Family Court trials can be ugly and in my opinion, should be avoided.
+Family Court trials, especially ones involving child custody and visitation, can be ugly and should be avoided.
 In most instances, one party will present a case about how terrible the other party is, and then that party will present a case about how awful the first party is.
 This might go on for a couple hours, or even a couple of days.
 However, when the dust settles, both parties will still be in each other’s lives.
 No matter how bad the person appears, they are still going to walk out of the courtroom the children’s mother, father, or other custodian.
 For better or for worse, parties need to work with one another.
 As difficult as it may be to do in reality, parties need to put aside their differences and focus on what will keep the children’s lives as normal as possible.

 If a party requests, or if the judge deems it necessary, the children may also participate in a “Lincoln Hearing.”
 A Lincoln Hearing is a way for the child to testify before the judge without the pressures of having to do so in front of Mom, Dad, or other custodian.
 Only the AFC, judge, child and other court staff will be present.
 The conversation will be recorded, but the testimony will not be given to the custodians or their attorneys.
 It remains sealed.
 In all likelihood, this hearing will occur on a separate date and time.
 Some judges mandate that a non-parent bring the children to Court, as the children should feel free to testify without any outside pressures from parents.